softdevca/mootranscode/README.md

 ## Warning

 This was created as a one-off to solve a particular problem.
-Your milage may vary but contributions are always very welcome.
+Your mileage may vary but contributions are always very welcome.

 This application has only been tested with Moodle 3.10 running on Ubuntu with